jaypdl/jay-ponce-de-leon-eog-react-assessment/README.md

 ## My Notes on the challenge

 This was a really fun challenge to work on!
+It's deployed here: [https://jay-ponce-de-leon-eog-react-assessment.vercel.app/](https://jay-ponce-de-leon-eog-react-assessment.vercel.app/)

 I had never used TypeScript, GraphQL, or charted anything before.
 So it was a really good learning experience.